wassermanlab/OpenFlexTyper/docs/source/index.rst

 First clone the repo.
 This assume you have **git** and **conda or miniconda (recommanded)** installed :

-:cactus: git is by default available on cedar, on sockeye, you can load git module with module load git
+! git is by default available on cedar, on sockeye, you can load git module with module load git

 .. code:: bash